A Maryland suburb known for a slaveholding past confronts its racist present

 In an interview before the protest, Brown recalled a White student at Northeast High School who threatened to hang a Black girl when she touched his pen.

 “It’s got to stop,” Brown said.
-“My hope is that not only Black people, but Hispanic kids, Asian kids, anyone who is different in color is treated with respect, not treated like their parents don’t pay taxes to live where they are.”
+“My hope is that not only Black people but Hispanic kids, Asian kids, anyone who is different in color is treated with respect, not treated like their parents don’t pay taxes to live where they are.”

-The rally was the second Terry Keemer had attended since Floyd’s killing.
+The rally was the second Terry Keemer Jr. had attended since Floyd’s killing.
 Next to him stood Craig Zuwallack, his childhood friend, wearing a T-shirt that read: “All Lives Can’t Matter Until Black Lives Matter.”

-Keemer, 40, said he was there for his son, but also for himself.
+Keemer, 40, said he was there for his son but also for himself.
 He was once told by a teacher at Chesapeake that he didn’t need to take an algebra class, because he would probably only become a janitor.

-Zuwallack says he was called a “n----- lover” and a “wigger,” (a White n-word) because he had Black friends growing up.
-He recalls being in seventh or eighth grade, walking with some of those friends, when someone in a pickup truck threw a bottle out of their window and yelled “Get the f--- off the street you n-----s.”
+Zuwallack says he was called a “n----- lover” and a “wigger” (a White n-word) because he had Black friends growing up.
+He recalls being in seventh or eighth grade, walking with some of those friends, when someone in a pickup truck threw a bottle out of their window and yelled, “Get the f--- off the street you n-----s.”

 Racist views are generational, similar to family traditions, Zuwallack said in an interview.
-His grandfather believed that Black and White people shouldn’t mix, and would often tell Zuwallack he “would never be as good at basketball because Black people have an extra muscle in their leg.”
+His grandfather believed that Black and White people shouldn’t mix, and would often tell Zuwallack that he “would never be as good at basketball because Black people have an extra muscle in their leg.”

 Zuwallack paused as he recounted the story.
 “And this comes from a very intelligent man.”